 There are four main components to the program:

 Bootcamp modules.
 Short modules covering both the technical and non-technical skills necessary to succeed in industry.
-These are not mandatory so just attend the ones you want.

 Seminars with mentor data scientists.
 Unlike academic research seminars, we promise these will actually make sense.
 Hear from the top data scientists in the world about what data science is like for them.